AdityaS1426/DebugDataBandits/README.md

 - This will be printed on the screen.

 ###### Attendance System
-- If the student attended the class, enter "1".
+- If the student was present for the class, enter "1".
-- If the student was absent, enter "0".
+- If the student was absent for the class, enter "0".
 - The total number for five days will result in different outputs.
 (Ex.
 You have 1 or more absences.)

 ## 5 Hour Challenge Self-Assessments